ManavalanG/mana_random_notes/README.md

 # Random notes

-This documentation is used to store random notes, tips and tricks I find useful.
+This is a place to store random notes, tips and tricks I find useful for the future me.

-Available on following topics:
+Topics:

 - [Python](./docs/python.md)
 - [Jupyter notebook](./docs/jupyter_notebook.md)